scodes73/RK62_Tri-Nethra/README.md

 (Hope you Understand)

 ### Delay in the commits
+The Code in commits was pushed well before 4pm, we're just adding readme and Config files, so that it would help you if you want to run locally

 We were not informed about the timely commits and pushes requirement at the initial stages of the hackathon, _We were collecting code from all our contributors/team members to merge into a  single big commit till then_,( All the commits were done from time to time since we were informed about this)
 Thank you for understanding.
 _We completely ensure that the entire project along with the changes have been done genuinely and no malpractices have occured._